 On July 4, students attend classes and activities as usual.
 The site may recognize the holiday with a special event for students.

-We expect our students to meet the highest standards of behavior, both in personal deportment and in dedication to academic pursuits.
+We expect our students to meet the highest standards of behavior, both in personal conduct and in dedication to academic pursuits.
 To this end, students must adhere to the Center for Talented Youth Honor Code, which requires them to uphold personal and academic integrity, respect the ideas and property of others, and ensure that those around them do the same.
 In addition, students are expected to:

 We cannot accommodate students who are unwilling or unable to meet these expectations.